Username4723/DnDNotebook/Homebrew/Items/Magical.md

 # Glasses of Far Sight

 As an action, the wearer of these glasses may enhance their sight.
 For a minute, the wearer's attacks ignore half and tree-fourths cover, and the range of all their weapons is doubled.

+# Boots of Metal Detection

+Does exactly what it says on the tin.
+Great for landmines.